bindu-s-dev/EasyLegal-AI/README.md

 ## AI-Powered Legal Contract Analyzer

-EasyLegal AI is a Flask-based web application that analyzes legal contracts and extracts important information.
+EasyLegal AI is a Flask-based web application that analyzes legal contracts using Artificial Intelligence techniques.
+It helps users upload PDF contracts, extracts important details, and presents a simple summary that is easy to understand.

+---

 ## Features